 The IFC allows CMS to skip the rulemaking process and make the vaccines available as soon as they are ready, using the same billing process that is in place for influenza and pneumococcal vaccinations.
 For the duration of the public health emergency (PHE) for COVID-19, at least, Medicare Part B will pay 100 percent of the Medicare payment amount for the vaccine(s), which is not subject to patient deductible.

-Remember: Medicare Administrative Contractors will not accept these new codes until they have received official instruction from CMS.
-Always check payer policies for coding and billing guidance on new codes, especially early release codes.
+Remember: Always check payer policies for special coding and billing guidance on new codes, especially early release codes.

 New Price Transparency Requirements for Providers Effective Immediately